Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 Unearthed Exquisite Jade and Gold Accessories of Zhou (Photo by Dongmaiying)

-Pulling Back, Reforming, and Falling of the Empire Zhou
+Retreat, Reform, and Fall of the Empire

 Therefore, when his son Ji Yihu became the next king, he legalized Land Privatization and made more money for the kingdom.
-As a peace worshiper, King Ji Yihu did perish a vassal state because of some beautiful women.

 Around half a century later, King Ji Hu implemented a controversial reform that jeopardized many people’s benefits.
 Soon, a big riot against the king happened; Ji Hu escaped to a mountain and starved there.